-What does monitoring risks mean?
+What does reviewing risks mean?

 The effectiveness of hazard and risk management should be checked to make sure controls are in place and working.
 For example, check training has been carried out, guards are in place, policies are communicated and followed etc. Monitoring can be carried out through audits, hazard reporting and injury, illness, near-miss injury reporting and investigation.